cakeslice/Unity-Ragdoll-Exporter/README.md

 ------------
 Download the files.

-Place the folder inside the Assets folder.
+Place the "Ragdoll Exporter" folder inside the Assets folder.

 USAGE:
 ------------